xanderlent/intel-npu-highlevel-rpms/README.md

 My primary goal is supporting the above list of software packaged.
 All the deps have best-effort support for now, so that I can focus on making the NPU-related packages work.

 - Fedora 39 and below are not supported, were never supported in the past, and likely will never be supported in the future.
-- Fedora 40 is supported.
-(OpenVINO is build as a backport from Fedora 42.
-My intel-npu-driver copr is enabled for the build process since it backports the latest OneAPI Level Zero headers from Fedora 41, which are needed to build OpenVINO's NPU plugin.)
+- Fedora 40 is no longer supported, as it reached EOL in May 2025.
 - Fedora 41 is supported.
 (OpenVINO is built as a backport from Fedora 42.
-Some dropped deps are forward-ported from Fedora 40.)
+Some deps are backported from rawhide.)
 - Fedora 42 is supported.
+(Some deps are backported from rawhide.)
 - Fedora rawhide is partially suppported, because sometimes it breaks and I can't immediately fix it.

 ### Packaged software and dependencies:
 - python-intel-npu-acceleration-library (docs are not packaged due to additional deps)
-  - openvino (only for F40/F41, see below, packaged with the NPU plugin even, starting in F42+)
+  - openvino (only for F41, see below, packaged upstream in F42+)
   - python-neural-compressor (+pt)
     - python-accelerate
     - (opencv-python-headless was substituted with packaged opencv)